qmk/qmk_firmware/docs/en/docs/tap_hold.md

 #define IGNORE_MOD_TAP_INTERRUPT
 ```

+!!! note
-?> This option affects only the Mod Tap keys; it does not affect other dual-role keys such as Layer Tap.
+    This option affects only the Mod Tap keys; it does not affect other dual-role keys such as Layer Tap.

 By default the tap-or-hold decision for Mod Tap keys strongly prefers the hold action.
 If you press a Mod Tap key, then press another key while still holding the Mod Tap key down, the Mod Tap press will be handled as a modifier hold even if the Mod Tap key is then released within the tapping term, and irrespective of the order in which those keys are released.
 Using options such as `PERMISSIVE_HOLD` or `HOLD_ON_OTHER_KEY_PRESS` will not affect the functionality of Mod Tap keys in a major way (these options would still affect the delay until the common code for dual-role keys finishes its tap-or-hold decision, but then the special code for Mod Tap keys will override the result of that decision and choose the hold action if another key was pressed).
 In fact, by default the tap-or-hold decision for Mod Tap keys is done in the same way as if the `HOLD_ON_OTHER_KEY_PRESS` option was enabled, but without the decreased delay provided by `HOLD_ON_OTHER_KEY_PRESS`.